 Third party documentation will be required for all requests inside of the 18-month period.
-Documentation examples include a job offer, school letter, police report, bank notices, or any
+Documentation examples include a job offer, school letter, police report, bank notices, or any documentation that verifies the legitimacy of the reason for the request to move inside of the 24-month period.
+Owner agreement to terminate may be applicable in some situations.
+This activity will apply to all tenant-based voucher holders and port-ins.

-INLIVIAN implemented the 18-month elective move/transfer policy in March 2016.

-There are no planned non-significant changes to this activity for FY2023.
+There are no planned non-significant changes to this activity for FY2024.

-There are no planned non-significant changes planned to this activity for FY 2023.
+There are no planned non-significant changes planned to this activity for FY 2024.